adityaramesh/ccbase/README.md

 formatting syntax, without the monolithic frameworks that come with FastFormat, and its dependency, STLSoft.
 The functions in this header accept the format arguments as variadic templates, and invoke `operator<<(ostream&, ...)` to print out each argument specified in the format string.
-This header requires a C++11-conformant compiler.

 # `unit_test.hpp`